Are You a Time Thief?

 Though today it seems to somehow be considered normal or acceptable behavior, I’ve long held the view that people who don’t keep their time commitments, those who are perpetually late—for no substantial reason—are irresponsible and inconsiderate.
-They do not respect others or their time, and worse: and they do not even respect themselves.
+They do not respect others or their time, and worse: they do not even respect themselves.

 Time, like real estate, is valuable—primarily because there is a limited supply of both; there’s no way of producing any more of either.